crpietschmann/portfolio/_imports/_posts/2011-01-01-odd-net-namespace-scoping-causes-compile-time-exception.markdown

 <h3>Conclusion</h3>

-<p>You may assume, as I did at first, that the compiler should just fall back to the ‘MyApp’ root namespace if it can’t find the type within the nested namespace.
-This assumption was completely incorrect, and after thinking it over, the compilers response does make sense.</p>
+You may assume, as I did at first, that the compiler should just fall back to the ‘MyApp’ root namespace if it can’t find the type within the nested namespace.
+This assumption was completely incorrect, and after thinking it over, the compilers response does make sense.

-<p>I actually never ran into this before, so I thought I would share.</p>
+I actually never ran into this before, so I thought I would share.